opinionated-digital-center/python-library-project-generator/README.rst

 Hosting setup
 +++++++++++++

-* Create a repo on GitHub or GitLab (cloud or sefl-hosted).
+* Create a repo on GitHub or GitLab (cloud or self-hosted).
 * Push your local repo to it::

     $ git remote add origin https://<hosting-domain>/<your-namespace>/<your-project>.git